 I have updated my contact and payment information and submitted Claim Forms that would be required to participate in the House and Hubbard Settlements.
-Should the Court approve the House Settlement, I request that the Court recalculate my Estimated Allocation amounts to reflect my full information, including my freshman and sophomore years at Duke (2017-19).
+Should the Court approve the House Settlement, I request that the Court recalculate my Estimated Allocation amounts to reflect my full information.